gmazzap/Faber/README.md

     echo $foo_3_key;

-The object key can be used if we want to know if a specific object has been cached or not using `isCachedObject()` method:
+`isCachedObject()` method can be used with object key to know if a specific object has been cached or not

     $key = $container->getObjectKey( 'foo', [ 'id' => 'foo_3' ] );